Freight transport: History

-Prehistoric Era
+Prehistoric era

 Initial human civilization relied heavily on domesticated animals, such as horses, camels, and donkeys, to transport their goods.
 The invention of the wheel in Mesopotamia in 5000 B.C.E improved this efficiency by allowing for carts and carriages to be created, which animals could pull.

-Classical Era
+Classical era

 Romans

 The Romans built a vast network of roads, which facilitated trade across the numerous cities in its empire.

 Silk Road

 Transport along the silk road, a land-based route, was generally done through caravans, equipped with camels that would carry goods.
 It was uncommon for traders to traverse the entirety of the silk road - they would pass on their goods to other traders along different legs of the journey.

+While silk flowed westward from China, other goods such as wools, gold, and silver were transported east from the West.

-Modern Period
+Modern period

 Industrial Revolution

-Freight transport in the UK was shaped significantly by the industrial revolution.
-The midlands of England saw a sophisticated canal system, which allowed freight to be transported easily through long distances.
+Freight transport in the UK was shaped significantly by the Industrial Revolution.
+The midlands of England saw a sophisticated canal system, which allowed freight to be transported easily over long distances.
 Additionally, railway systems were popularized, initially consisting of horse-drawn carts, but switched to steam powered trains later on.